 Sen. Albert Gore, D-Tenn., who originally called for the probe, will have to determine this week whether he has jurisdictional power to transfer the investigation to the Commerce Committee's Consumer Subcommittee, where he is to serve as chairman.
-Gore left his post on the Government Affairs Committee and its Permanent Subcommittee on Investigationswhich is conducting the probe-to serve on the Commerce Committee as well as the Armed Forces Committee.
+Gore left his post on the Government Affairs Committee and its Permanent Subcommittee and its Permanent Subcommittee on Investigations-which is conducting the probe-to serve on the Commerce Committee as well as the Armed Forces Committee.

 The ongoing probe now has no official head, although the Investigations Subcommittee's chairman, Sen. Sam Nunn, D-Ga., plans to "reassess" the progress of several probes, including the inquiry into alleged music industry "payola."
+Further, Gore's chief investiga-

 Further, Gore's chief investigator has been reassigned to another subcommittee, pending decisions from legislators.

-According to a spokesman, Gore plans to meet shortly with Investigations Subcommittee workers and his own staff to decide "which way to go-whether to call it off or assess jurisdictional issues to see if he can pull it over to the Consumer Subcommittee.1
+According to a spokesman, Gore plans to meet shortly with Investigations Subcommittee workers and his own staff to decide "which way to go-whether to call it off or assess jurisdictional issues to see if he can pull it over to the Consumer Subcommittee."